fistion567-coder/QDX-Orchestrator/README.md

 ### ⚖ Legal Disclaimer
 This project is licensed under the MIT License.
-Commercial use or integration requires connection with the $QDX token and authorization from the author.
+Commercial use or integration requires connection with the $QDXO token and authorization from the author.
 © 2026 Roni — All rights reserved.
 README.md
 ---